innovyze/Open-Source-Support/README.md

 Multiple scripts performing a similar task can be stored under the same folder.
 These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.

-Exchange scripts will sometimes be packaged alongside a standalone database and an `exchange.bat` file.
-The goal is allowing the script to be run off the shelf when the repo is cloned.

 The BAT file encapsulates commands that call the Exchange executable and provide the Ruby script in the same folder as a parameter for a specific Workgroup Client version.
 It allows a degree of customisation - see an example below:
 ```bat
 @ECHO OFF